 - Basic mathematics

 - Pharmaceutical calculations

 Employment Outlook and Salary

-Employment of pharmacy technicians was forecast to grow 20% between 2012 and 2022, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-This was much faster than average.
-An increasing number of aging baby boomers needing prescription medication was expected to keep pharmacy techs in high demand.
-As of May 2014, pharmacy technicians earned a mean salary of $31,090.
+Employment of pharmacy technicians was forecast to grow 7% between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+This is faster than average.
+An increasing number of aging baby-boomers needing prescription medication was expected to keep pharmacy techs in high demand.
+As of May 2019, pharmacy technicians earned a mean salary of $35,250.

 Most states have education requirements for pharmacy technicians and require that they pass a criminal background check.
 Some states and employers also mandate certification through the Pharmacy Technician Certification Board or the National Health Career Association.
 Even if not required, certification could prove beneficial since it can make it easier to find a job as a pharmacy tech.

 Students interested in a pharmacy technician certificate program will be prepared to have a career as a pharmacy technician in various settings.
 Many states require that students be certified and pass a background check in order to work in this profession.